btd/rollup-plugin-visualizer/README.md

 yarn run build
 ```

+## Disclaimer about generated files

+Generated files does not and never will be contain your source code (contents of files).
+They can contains only js/html/css code required to build chart (plugin code) and statistical information about your source code.
+This statistical information can contain:
+* byte size of files included in bundled
+* size of files included in source map
+* file's path
+* files hierarchy (fs tree for your files)

 ## Acknowledgements

 Initially this plugin was based on `webpack-visualizer`, but in the end used only styles and layout.
 Thanks to the tons of people around internet for great examples of d3 usage.
 Also i would like to thank you Mike Bostock for awesome D3, and tons of examples.